How to Watch the NBA on Wednesday: TV Channel, Game Times and Odds

 Vegas Odds and Betting Lines

-The Nets look to pull off a road win at the Hawks on Wednesday at 7:30 PM ET.
+The Grizzlies hit the road the Rockets on Wednesday at 8:00 PM ET.

 How to Watch